Articles

 If we dive deeper, the git branch command allows us to get a list of all the local branches in a repository.
 However, attaching the -r flag, short for --remotes, enables us to obtain a list of all the remote branches in the repository.

-Since you’re already inside the cloned remote repository, list all the remote branches in the repository using the git branch -r command:
+Since we’re already inside the cloned remote repository, we can list all the remote branches in the repository using the git branch -r command:

 git branch -r